aradi/fypp/docs/fypp.rst

   end module testmod

-Now, the file ``testmod.F90`` can be preprocessed with Fypp.
+Now, the file ``testmod.fpp`` can be preprocessed with Fypp.
 When the variable ``DEBUG`` is not set::

-  fypp testmod.F90 testmod.f90
+  fypp testmod.fpp testmod.f90

 the resulting routine will not contain the conditional code::